kubesphere/website/content/en/_index.md

   btnLink: case/
   link: mailto:kubesphere@gmail.com
   linkContent: Want to join our user community and showcase your logo?
 Just send an email to kubesphere@gmail.com
-  joinTitle: Join the Revolution, Partner with KubeSphere
+  joinTitle: Join the Revolution, Partner with KubeSphere Container Platform
   joinContent: We look forward to your joining KubeSphere partner program to improve both ecosystems and grow your business.
   joinLink: partner/
   image: /images/home/certification.jpg